Explore

 Related:

 There is no one-size-fits-all structure when it comes to product development.
-You can organize your product development team around the different products or product lines in your organization, the functional area each team supports (whether that is a product feature or a customer segment), or a specific business or customer need.
+You can organize your product team around the different products or product lines in your organization, the functional area each team supports (whether that is a product feature or a customer segment), or a specific business or customer need.

 • Who are your target customers?
 How do their needs vary?

-Here is a quick rundown of a few common ways that organizations structure their product teams.
-Since a product leader typically leads the cross-functional product team, they are involved in every stage of the product development lifecycle.
-They are well-suited to work closely with their product development teammates to evaluate ideas, define release plans and timing, and clarify exactly what should be built.
+No matter which type of team structure you choose, a product leader typically leads the cross-functional product team.
+They are involved in every stage of the product development lifecycle — making them well suited to work with other functions to evaluate ideas, define release plans and timing, and clarify exactly what should be built.

 Description